umbraco/UmbracoDocs/Tutorials/Creating-a-Property-Editor/index-v9.md

 meta.Description: "A guide to creating a property editor in Umbraco"
 ---

-# Creating a property editor
+# Creating a Property Editor

-This guide explains how to set up a property editor, hook it into Umbraco's Data Types, AngularJS' modules and its injector, and finally how we can test our property editor.
+This guide explains how to set up a property editor, hook it into Umbraco's Data Types, AngularJS' modules, and its injector, and finally how we can test our property editor.

 The steps we will go through in part 1 are: